UofT-EcoSystem/hfta/docs/mlsys21/v100_rtx6000_throughputs.md

 ### Prepare codebase

-First, clone the repo and navigate to the project
+First, clone the repo and navigate to the project.

 ```bash
 # clone the code base